kumorikarasu/factorio-ores/README.md

+# RSO is required for this mod, place the kumori.lua file in RSO -> resourceconfigs and edit mainconfig.lua adding

+  if game.active_mods["kumori-ores"] then
+    fillKumoriConfig()
+  end

 # factorio-ores

 Creation of new ores, hopefully we will have some form of standard ore libraries so we don't have a ton of indivual ones.